nizanhuw/Data512_Wildfire_Project/README.md

 #### USGS:
 - United States Geological Survey USGS Combined wildland fire datasets for the United States and certain territories, 1800s-Present (combined wildland fire polygons) is an open-source US public domain dataset containing the comprehensive data set of fires of polygon and attributes.
 The data file titled USGS_Wildland_Fire_Combined_Dataset.json is Coeur D’ Alene city located in the directory path preliminary_data USGS_Wildland_Fire_Combined_Dataset.json.
 Link: https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81

+#### US Census Bureau Data:
+- The U.S. Census Bureau is a public domain and states that licensing follows as of 2016.
+The US government employees created the software and, therefore, are not subject to copyright in the United States.
+Further stating that the rights are according to the United States Department of Commerce grants to a user nonexclusive license to use, copy, and create derived works.

 #### MLA Citations :
 - I also used  GEEKS FOR GEEKS as an MLA citation:
 “Matplotlib Tutorial.”
 GeeksforGeeks, 22 Jun.
 2023. https://www.geeksforgeeks.org/matplotlib-tutorial/#.
 Accessed 7 Nov.
 2023.